Topological insulators and geometry of vector bundles: Topology of vector bundles

 \subsubsection{Topology of line bundles}

-Let us first consider a real line bundle $V$ over the circle $S^1$, constructed as follows.
-We attach a real line to each point of the circle in such a way that the lines form the surface of the cylinder, as shown in Fig.~\ref{Fig:RTopoBun}.
-If we think of the circle as an interval with identification, we also need to identify the fibers over endpoints, which is indicated by gray arrows.
+Recall that a section $\vec v$ of a vector bundle $V$ is a smooth function $\vec v: \Surf \to V$ from the base space $\Surf$ to the bundle, such that $\vec v(p) \in V_p$ for all $p\in\Surf$.
+Following the pattern of the examples discussed above, we will now use sections to define a topological property of a vector bundle.
+We begin with real line line bundles over the circle and then generalize this approach to the complex line bundles over closed two-dimensional surfaces.

-The choice of a basis vector in a fiber allows us to represent it as a real line:
+Let $V$ be a real line bundle over the circle $S^1$, constructed as follows.
+We attach a real one-dimensional vector space to each point of the circle in such a way that the spaces form the surface of the cylinder, as shown in Fig.~\ref{Fig:RTopoBun}.
+The choice of a basis vector in a fiber $V_p$ allows us to represent it as a real line:

+since any vector $\vec v(p) = v \vec e(p)$ is described by its component $v\in \R$.
 Globally, this yields an identification of the bundle with a product space:

 once a non-vanishing basis section $\vec e$ is chosen.
 Note also that in this case any other section $\vec v = v \vec e$ is described by a real function